Gentem/Notes-Todo/README.md

 ## Installation
 Make sure to download the project source code.
 Using the CLI, run `npm install` to install the correct libraries and dependencies.
 Then run `ng serve` or `npm start` to launch the app at `localhost:4200`.

+## Using the app
+When presented with the login page, go ahead and sign up as a new user, any valid email will work, does not have to be a real email for security purposes.
+Each user will be allocated a collection in Google Firebase where their notes will be stored.
+Create as many accounts or login as much as you please.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.